kube-ci/git-apiserver/docs/concepts/what-is-git-apiserver/overview.md

 # Git API Server

-Git API server by AppsCode is a Kubernetes operator for syncing Git repositories as kubernetes resources.
+Git API server by AppsCode is a Kubernetes operator for syncing Git repositories as Kubernetes resources.

 ## Features